pabloardiles/lab/trainmeup/README.md

 - Create a new symlink (does not applies on CentOS or similar) `ln -s ../sites-available/trainmeup-nginx.conf trainmeup`
 - Only CentOS: comment the server block in /etc/nginx/nginx.conf file.
-- Copy trainmeup-web files to /var/www/html directory (or /usr/share/nginx/html in CentOS or similar).
+- Copy trainmeup-web files to /var/www/html directory.
+In CentOS you must copy those files to /usr/share/nginx/html directory and modify the root path in /etc/nginx/conf.d/trainmeup-nginx.conf accordingly.
 - Create a directory to hold database files (mount an additional volume for this purpose and edit /etc/fstab; see resources below)
 *Important:* in Amazon Linux 2 instance mount this volume in root folder (/), for some reason mongod service is not able to read or write data in another location.
 - Change permissions on that directory so mongod service is allowed to read the folder: